You’ve heard of the life-changing benefits of practicing gratitude, so you’ve decided you’re going to make gratitude a regular practice in your life.

 5. Set a gratitude reminder as the background on your devices.
 How many times do you look at your phone each day?
 If you’re like me it’s probably a lot, so this is a good opportunity to use the background of your devices to remind you to be grateful.

-If you’re wanting to make gratitude a regular habit in your life, I’d love to invite you to join the live round of The 28 Day Gratitude Project.
+If you’re wanting to make gratitude a regular habit in your life, I’d love to invite you to join a very special live round of The 28 Day Gratitude Project.
 This project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
-It includes a digital workbook, a live gratitude Q&A call and daily emails for 28 days to help you make gratitude a regular habit in your life.
-Entry is $28 AUD and the live round is beginning October 1st.
+It includes a digital workbook and daily emails for 28 days to help you make gratitude a regular habit in your life.
+Plus there’s going to be a pop-up Facebook group *just* for this special live round (where I’ll be doing live calls in each week!).

 You can find out more and sign up here 🙂